siddharthshobhit/Pay-with-Paypal-in-Ionic/README.md

     6. You can toggle between Sandbox and Live Client Id.
 For demo we will use Sandbox anccount

 #Installations/Injection:
-    For using Facebook plugin first we need to sign up to Facebook developer console, for that go to https://ionicframework.com/docs/native/paypal/.
+    For using Paypal plugin first we need to sign up to Paypal developer console, for that go to https://ionicframework.com/docs/native/paypal/.
     1. Install the Cordova and Ionic Native plugins.use link(https://ionicframework.com/docs/native/paypal/)
     2. Import libraries in app.module.ts page.(Dependencies  injection in app.module.ts page)